-Through its RCOI, the Company has been able to determine conclusively that 92% of its raw materials suppliers of tungsten, tantalum, tin and gold (making up 99.8% of the Company's Raw Materials Conflict Spend) did not provide such Conflict Minerals originating in any Covered Country.
-Eight percent of such raw material suppliers (making up 0.2% of the Company's Raw Material Spend), were unable to determine if such Conflict Minerals originated in any Covered Country.
-However, the Company has no reason to believe that such Conflict Minerals originated in any Covered Country that funds armed conflict or human rights violations in the Covered Countries.
+Through its RCOI, the Company has been able to determine conclusively that 100% of its raw materials suppliers of tungsten, tantalum, tin and gold (making up 100% of Raw Materials Conflict Spend) did not provide such Conflict Minerals originating in any Covered Country.

-With regard to Component Suppliers, the Company determined that 60% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries and 11% of such Component Suppliers were unable to determine the origination of such Conflict Minerals.
+With regard to Component Suppliers, the Company determined that 61% of such Component Suppliers did not provide the Company any parts or components containing tungsten, tantalum, tin or gold originating in the Covered Countries and 11% of such Component Suppliers were unable to determine the origination of such Conflict Minerals.
 However, the Company was unsuccessful in obtaining responses from all Component Suppliers despite the Company's good faith efforts.
 Although the Company has no reason to believe that its necessary Conflict Minerals may have originated in the Covered Countries, the Company was unable to definitively determine the origin of the Conflict Minerals, based on the lack of responses noted above.
 Therefore, the Company exercised due diligence on the source and chain of custody of the tungsten, tantalum, tin or gold used for its products manufactured, or contracted to manufacture, during the Reporting Period.